Robert Ouko (politician): Investigation

 Forensic evidence suggested Ouko had been murdered, near where his body was found, killed by a single shot to the head, his right leg broken in two places and his body left partially burned.
 There was evidence that a gun had been discharged at the scene (although the bullet was never found).
 A "single caucasian hair" was also found "loosely associated with a partially burnt handkerchief found at the scene".
 Items including a gun, a torch, a diesel can and matches were found nearby.
 All of the items were subsequently identified as belonging to Ouko and, with the exception of the jerrycan, matches and torch, had usually been kept in his bedroom.
 News of the murder set off riots in Nairobi.

-Initial police reports suggested that Ouko had committed suicide but it became known that Ouko had also been shot as well as burnt.
-The suicide theory seemed an absurd suggestion, hinting perhaps at a cover-up attempt.
+Initial police reports, which were affirmed by the then chief government pathologist Jason Kaviti, suggested that Ouko had committed suicide by lighting himself up and shooting himself, but it became known that Ouko had been murdered.
+The suicide theory seemed an absurd suggestion, hinting at a cover-up attempt.
 Public pressure led President Daniel arap Moi to ask British detectives from New Scotland Yard to investigate Ouko's death.

 The following investigation by the Kenyan police was supported by the arrival on 21 February of Detective Superintendent John Troon of Scotland Yard's International Organised Crime Branch, accompanied by two other detectives and a Home Office forensic pathologist.